vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     docker login az220acrcah191204.azurecr.io
     ```

     You will be prompted for the Username and Password values that you recorded.
-You should see a **Login Succeeded** message.
+Once these values are entered and verified, you will see a **Login Succeeded** message.

     This command will record your credentials in the local Docker client configuration file (`$HOME/.docker/config.json`) or your operating system's secure credential storage mechanism (depending on the Docker configuration) for future use by the Docker toolset.